UKHomeOffice/component-scratchpad/README.md

 Use this tool to quickly create html content for pages based on gov.uk components.

-Instead of writing html code, users describe each component using (relatively) plain language.
+Instead of writing html code, describe each component using (relatively) plain language called scratchdown.

 Each new component description must start with ##.

 The format is: `##component_name | Label or text | Further options`

-Returns are allowed so you can write multiple paragraphs of content, e.g.
+Returns are permitted, allowing multiple paragraphs of content e.g.
 `##p | This is part of a simple paragraph of text.

 And so is this.`